 From the muddy rice paddies of Thailand to prestigious aquariums in Paris.
 This ‘ugly duckling’ fish had a rise to fame worthy of a Hollywood blockbuster!

-Where Did Betta Fish Come From?
+Betta Fish Origins: Where do Betta Fish Come From?

 A Popular Past-time

 Even before the 1800s, children of Malaysia were intrigued by betta.
 Collecting as many as 50 of them at a time from rice paddies, they would then host fights with the winner becoming the ‘village champion’.